 The tongue load (A) of any trailer is an important weight to measure because it affects the total or gross weight of your vehicle.
 The Gross Vehicle Weight (GVW) includes the curb weight of the vehicle, any cargo you may carry in it, and the people who will be riding in the vehicle.
+If you have a lot of options, equipment, passengers, or cargo in your vehicle, it will reduce the tongue weight your vehicle can carry, which will also reduce the trailer weight your vehicle can tow.
 And if you will tow a trailer, you must add the tongue load to the GVW because your vehicle will be carrying that weight, too.
-See Loading Your Vehicle on page 4-34 for more information about your vehicle's maximum load capacity.
+See Loading Your Vehicle on page 4-35 for more information about your vehicle's maximum load capacity.

-If you're using a weight-carrying or a weight-distributing hitch, the trailer tongue weight (A) should be 10 percent to 15 percent of the total loaded trailer weight (B).
+If you are using a weight-carrying or a weight-distributing hitch, the trailer tongue weight (A) should be 10 percent to 15 percent of the total loaded trailer weight (B).
 Do not exceed the maximum allowable tongue weight for your vehicle.

-After you've loaded your trailer, weigh the trailer and then the tongue, separately, to see if the weights are proper.
-If they aren't, you may be able to get them right simply by moving some items around in the trailer.
+After you have loaded your trailer, weigh the trailer and then the tongue, separately, to see if the weights are proper.
+If they are not, you may be able to get them right simply by moving some items around in the trailer.